-The use of verbal ALARM SIGNALS should be validated by usability testing.
+The use of verbal ALARM SIGNALS should be validated by USABILITY testing.

-DDD.2 Characteristics of verbal ALARM SIGNALS
+E.2 Characteristics of verbal alarm signals

-DDD.2.1 General
+E.2.1 General

 Verbal ALARM SIGNALS can consist of an initial auditory ALARM SIGNAL composed of 1 BURST of the appropriate auditory ALARM SIGNAL to attract the attention of the OPERATOR and perhaps to identify the general problem, and a brief verbal message to identify the ALARM CONDITION and optionally specify an appropriate action.